programmableinfrastructure/p24e.io/_guides/service-discovery/vulcand-etcd.md

 ---

 ### Future work

 To make the registration process automatic a script needs to be cerated which creates the corresponding values in etcd.
-To add a container to a specific backend labels could be used e.g.: backend=foo: assign the application to foo backend port=80: register this port.
-Useful when the application exposes multiples
+To make this automation process easy labels could be used e.g.:
+- backend=foo: assign the application to foo backend
+- port=80: register this port